KyleEdwardDonaldson/Lighthouse/docs/locations/beacon-station-prime.md

 ## The Heart of the Rift

-Beacon Station Prime stands as humanity's greatest achievement in the Tempest Rift — a massive city-station built at the confluence of seven major storm-rivers, housing 2.3 million souls from dozens of worlds.
+Beacon Station Prime stands as humanity's greatest achievement in the Rift — a massive city-station built at the confluence of seven major storm-rivers, housing 2.3 million souls from dozens of worlds.

 ## Structure and Architecture

 ### The Seven Tiers

-**Tier One: The Lighthouse Crown**
+**Tier One: The Beacon Crown**
 - Elevation: 5,000 meters above base
 - Houses the Great Beacon, visible from 10,000 miles
 - Navigation control center coordinating all traffic